Wielding/WieldingAnsi/README.md

 :warning: This is a work in progress so the master branch could break your Powershell profile until it is deemed stable.:warning:

+This module requires a minimum of Windows 10 1903.
+When using this module under Windows please use [Windows Terminal](https://github.com/microsoft/terminal).
+Any other console may give unpredictable results and might not work at all.

 WieldingAnsi is Powershell module that contains variables and functions to make using ANSI escape codes easier.

 Documentation is forthcoming.
 Until then here is a quick example.